SusHarutyunyan/WeatherApi/README.md

 To deploy this project follow steps below

-_* Copy project to your local machine
+_* Copy project to your local machine, Copy .env.example file to your local .env file

 * Configure local domain and set as root public folder of project